thorbenegberts/qali/README.md

 # QALI

 QALI is a user driven Q&amp;A and learning interface.
 QALI means: **Q**uestion **A**nswer **L**earning **I**nterface.
 It is not meant to be just another Q&A database.
 People should be able to create their own content and be actively guided to learn new things.
-QALI will not just give people answers, but will build a bridge between the known and the unknown.
+QALI will not just give people answers, but will build a bridge between the known and the unknown by giving you recommendations.

 Work on QALI is just starting.
 Stay tuned :-)